JagadeeshKandula135/RAG-Chatbot/README.md

-# RAG-Chatbot
+# RAG Chatbot

 RAG Chatbot is an end-to-end research assistant powered by FastAPI, LangChain, Groq, and ChromaDB.
-It parses complex academic PDFs, extracts structured sections, generates summaries, and enables grounded conversational Q&amp;A. It includes a benchmark suite evaluating semantic chunking and cross-encoder reranking across Hit Rate@3, MRR, and accuracy.
+It parses complex academic PDFs, extracts structured sections, generates summaries, and enables grounded conversational Q&A. It includes a benchmark suite evaluating semantic chunking and cross-encoder reranking across Hit Rate@3, MRR, and accuracy.

-# Research Paper RAG Chatbot & Retrieval Benchmarking Suite

-A production-ready Retrieval-Augmented Generation (RAG) system built with **FastAPI**, **LangChain**, **Groq**, and **ChromaDB**.
-The project features an interactive web interface to parse, segment, summarize, and chat with research papers, alongside a comprehensive benchmarking suite (`benchmark.py`) comparing semantic chunking and cross-encoder reranking strategies.

 ---